GSFF

 You can buy a fan for every room or buy a portable fan such as a portable neck fan.
 This way, you have a fan blowing in your face everywhere you go.
 I use one in the garden and love it!
 Here’s the personal neck fan I use <—

-Neck fans are also suitable for the office if you don’t want to buy a desk fan or if you have to go out in the heat during the hot summer months, even in the hot car.
+Neck fans are also suitable for the office if you don’t want to buy a desk fan or if you have to go out in the heat during the hot summer months, even in a hot car.
 This way you have cooler air no matter where you go.

 Wear Light Clothes